Safeguarding and Child Protection Policy

 Attendance: Every Child, Every Day!

-Every pupil's behaviour is monitored daily and unexplained absences are always followed up to ensure that their safety and well-being.
+In Moor Row Primary School we recognise the importance of promoting excellent attendance and appreciate that monitoring this is an important part of our safeguarding policy and procedures.
+Every pupil's behaviour is monitored daily and unexplained absences are always followed up to ensure safety and well-being.
 Please read the school's Attendance Policy.

 All pupils will have disagreements from time to time and we appreciate that, when this happens, it can be very upsetting for them.
 Staff will always support children in resolving such issues in a manner that they are comfortable with but these situations often do not constitute bullying.
 Where genuine bullying does occur, it is taken very seriously and we will work closely with pupils and their families to ensure that it is resolved and does not happen again.
 Please read the school's Pupil Behaviour Policy.